theislab/Chem-PerturBridge/README.md

--s if this flag is included, then the script is executed for a subsample of a dataset, default=false -j if this flag is included, then the script is executed in parallel mode (array jobs per cell type), default=false -h if this flag is included, then the help is printed, default=false -f (value <int>) Min number of cells in pseudobulk to filter samples with the lower number -d it is a required flag specifying which dataset should be processed: sciplex | tahoe -p it is a required flag specifying the parameter for DEG pipeline: group_all_replicates | separate_replicates
+-s if this flag is included, then the script is executed for a subsample of a dataset, default=false -j if this flag is included, then the script is executed in parallel mode (array jobs per cell type), default=false -h if this flag is included, then the help is printed, default=false -f (value <int>) Min number of cells in pseudobulk to filter samples with the lower number, default=0 (no filtering) -q if this flag is included, then samples that did not pass quality control are filtered out, default=false -d it is a required flag specifying which dataset should be processed: sciplex | tahoe -p it is a required flag specifying the parameter for DEG pipeline: group_all_replicates | separate_replicates
 ```